About the Foundation

 The Matthew C. Sellitto (MCS) Foundation was established after Matthew’s death on September 11, 2001, at age 23.
 The organization was created by his friends and family in an attempt to focus on Matthew’s life rather than his death and to accomplish something positive out of a tragic loss.

-In support of the Edward M. Kennedy Serve America Act, which establishes September 11 as a National day of service and recognition, the Foundation also provides assistance in developing 9-11 curriculum units to various training programs and educators.
+In support of the Edward M. Kennedy Serve America Act, which establishes September 11 as a National day of service and recognition, the Foundation also provides assistance in developing 9-11 curriculum units to various training programs and educators and supports other worthy causes that are representative of those that Matthew cherished during his life.

 The Foundation is overseen by a board of devoted individuals who contribute their time, energy and support to furthering the fundraising and scholarship programs.